sensu/sensu-docs-legacy/source/docs/0.17/installation-overview.md

 What will be covered in this guide:

 - Installation and configuration of Sensu's dependencies (RabbitMQ & Redis)
-- Installation and configuration of the Sensu services
+- Installation and configuration of the Sensu Core or Sensu Enterprise services
 - Installation and configuration of Sensu client(s)
 - Installation and configuration of a Sensu dashboard
 - Next steps; e.g. production deployment strategies